Xi Jinping: Anti-corruption campaign

-Xi has had a cult of personality constructed around himself since entering office with books, cartoons, pop songs and dance routines honouring his rule.
-Following Xi's ascension to the leadership core of the CCP, he had been referred to as Xi Dada (习大大, Uncle or Papa Xi), though this stopped in April 2016.
-The village of Liangjiahe, where Xi was sent to work, is decorated with propaganda and murals extolling the formative years of his life.
-The CCP's Politburo named Xi Jinping lingxiu (领袖), a reverent term for "leader" and a title previously only given to Mao Zedong and his immediate successor Hua Guofeng.
-He is also sometimes called the "pilot at the helm" (领航掌舵).
-On 25 December 2019, the Politburo officially named Xi as "People's Leader" (人民领袖 (rénmín lǐngxiù)), a title only Mao had held previously.

 Media and censorship

 Since Xi became general secretary, censorship has stepped up.
 Xi has overseen the increased coordination and consolidation of censorship authorities, raising their efficiency, and under his leadership censorship practices have tightened.
+Xi has called on for more positive energy at Chinese media, referring to the need for uplifting messages as opposed to critical or negative ones.
+In August 2013, he gave what became known as the August 19 speech, emphasizing the guiding role of ideology in propaganda.
 At the Symposium on News Reporting and Public Opinion in 2016, Xi stated that "party and government-owned media must hold the family name of the party" and that the state media "must embody the party's will, safeguard the party's authority".
-Chairing the 2018 China Cyberspace Governance Conference, Xi committed to "fiercely crack down on criminal offenses including hacking, telecom fraud, and violation of citizens' privacy."

 Xi's administration has overseen more Internet restrictions imposed, and is described as being "stricter across the board" on speech than previous administrations.
-A law enacted in 2013 authorized a three-year prison term for bloggers who shared more than 500 times any content considered "defamatory".
-The State Internet Information Department summoned influential bloggers to a seminar to instruct them to avoid writing about politics, the CCP, or making statements contradicting official narratives.
+In 2013, the State Internet Information Office summoned influential bloggers to a seminar to instruct them to avoid writing about politics, the CCP, or making statements contradicting official narratives.
 Many bloggers stopped writing about controversial topics, and Weibo went into decline, with much of its readership shifting to WeChat users speaking to limited social circles.
+The SIIO also formulated the Seven Bottom Lines, which serve as the bottom lines that internet users and social media companies in China must adhere to.
+In September 2013, the Supreme People's Court authorized a three-year prison term for bloggers who shared more than 500 times any content considered "defamatory".

 In 2014, the Chinese government launched the Cleaning the Web campaign, aiming to crack down on pornographic, vulgar, and politically questionable content.
-China under Xi has taken a strong stand to control internet usage inside China, including Google and Facebook, advocating Internet censorship under the concept of internet sovereignty.
-The censorship of Wikipedia has been stringent; in April 2019, all versions of Wikipedia were blocked.
+It also launched Operation Qinglang campaigns since 2016 to "clean up" the Chinese internet.
+China under Xi has taken a strong stand to control internet usage inside China, including Google, Facebook and Wikipedia, advocating Internet censorship under the concept of internet sovereignty.
 Likewise, the situation for users of Weibo has been described as a change from fearing one's account would be deleted, to fear of arrest.
+The Provisions on the Governance of the Online Information Content Ecosystem, which came into effect in 2020, defined the scope of legal expression for service platforms and content creators.
 Under Xi's administration, China started enforcing an Internet real-name system for online platforms, requiring them to collect users' real names, ID numbers, and other information when providing services.